 Beyond its religious and spiritual significance, the pilgrimage seems to also have also served an important function in the diffusion of Suhrawardi's Sufi system.
-As with business men and traders who forged commercial relationships with individuals whom they would have otherwise never met, for scholars and Sufis such as Suhrawardī the grand microcosm of the Abode of Islam which was the medieval hajj served as an ideal setting where personal connections could be made, relationships forged, hadīth gathered, works transmitted, and khirqas given.
-This is not only well evinced in the datable instances of investiture and transmission but also reflected in hagiographical anecdotes, such as Suhrawardī's alleged meeting with Ibn al-Fārid in 628/1231 or a tradition preserved by the 9th/15th-century Persian chronicler Khwāfī who states that in 616/1220 a meeting of prominent Sufis took place at the Holy Mosque in Mecca and that Suhrawardī was among the gathering.212 Mecca as a center of Sufism throughout the 7th/13th-8th/14th centuries is well evinced in the numerous nbats which are known to have existed in the city, and Suhrawardī is certainly not the only great shaykh to be associated with the city, whether in physical visits or the more common spiritual visits which are so well known to us from South Asian hagiographic traditions.
-At least one of Suhrawardī's successors-the above mentioned Ibn al-Qastallānī-followed his master's precedent of spending time in Mecca, investing disciples with the khirqa on Suhrawardī's authority and transmitting the 'Awārif al-ma'ārif to a large groups of individuals who came to the city from as far away as Morocco and Andalusia.
+As with business men and traders who forged commercial relationships with individuals whom they would have otherwise never met, for scholars and Sufis such as Suhrawardī the grand microcosm of the Abode of Islam which was the medieval hajj served as an ideal setting where personal connections could be made, relationships forged, hadith gathered, works transmitted, and khirqas given.
+This is not only well evinced in the datable instances of investiture and transmission but also reflected in hagiographical anecdotes, such as Suhrawardi's alleged meeting with Ibn al-Farid in 628/1231 or a tradition preserved by the 9th/15th-century Persian chronicler Khwafi who states that in 616/1220 a meeting of prominent Sufis took place at the Holy Mosque in Mecca and that Suhrawardī was among the gathering.212 Mecca as a center of Sufism throughout the 7th/13th-8th/14th centuries is well evinced in the numerous ribāts which are known to have existed in the city, and Suhrawardī is certainly not the only great sat down and placed his head between his knees, and the shaykh said: 'prepare your brother for burial for he has died!'
+And so they went to him and found him dead, prepared him and buried him."
+(Masālik, 8:226)